[lcw_redirect]

 delay |

-int | Number of seconds to wait before redirecting. | 0 (instant redirect) |
+int | Number of seconds to wait before redirecting.
+Great for displaying a short message first. | 0 (instant redirect) |

 target |

-string | Where to open the URL: _self, _blank, _parent, or _top. |
+string | Specifies where to open the URL: _self, _blank, _parent, or _top. |

 _self |